- Stephanie Curtis

 In addition to his work as a Mediator, Dominic is a UKCP registered family and systemic psychotherapist and sees clients in conjunction with his lawyer colleagues where he offers consultation on the child related, emotional and psychological aspects of divorce and separation.

 As well as being the Chief Assessor for the Family Mediation Council, Dominic is also involved in training mediators both in the UK and internationally.
-He is the mediator member of the Pensions Advisory Group.
-Dominic was a member of the Family Mediation Task Force which made recommendations to improve the family mediation services in England and Wales.
+He was the mediator member of the Pensions Advisory Group and a member of the Family Mediation Task Force which made recommendations to improve the family mediation services in England and Wales.
 He is a member of the Ministry of Justice’s Voice of the Child Advisory Group.
 Dominic is also a member of the MiKK pool of qualified cross border family mediators and a member of the Cross Border Family Mediators Network.
+Dominic is a qualified Parenting Coordinator.

 Read Dominic’s recent blogs: